-Review and road test of the Audi S4
+Review and road test of the Audi S4 TDI

 S IS MORE

-Ten Second Review of the Audi S4
+Ten Second Review of the Audi S4 TDI

 The S4 has been a fixture in Audi's range since 1991 and has largely followed the same formula.
 Sure, engine-wise, it might have been offered with (in order of appearance) a turbocharged in-line five, a V8, a twin turbo V6, another V8 and a supercharged V6, but all have been mounted up front with power sent to all four wheels.
 All have also been available as a saloon or Avant (estate) guise too.
+The big change here is the switch to diesel power.
+We'll get to that.

 Design and Build

-Unlike the exterior which is very much an evolution of the previous generation of S4, the interior is a lot more avant garde.
+Unlike the exterior which is very much an evolution of previous generation S4 models, the interior is a lot more avant garde.
 There's a flat bottomed S4 badged steering wheel, matt brushed aluminium inlays for various trim pieces and predominantly black fabrics and trim everywhere else.
 There are 'S' sports seats in Nappa leather and Alcantara that not only hold the driver tighter than a regular seat, they also have a massage function too.
 There is of course plenty of room for five passengers inside, while the 480-litre boot (505-litre in the Avant) should take a fair amount of luggage too.

 Market and Model